Kirkuk: Kurdification

-Battle of Kirkuk (2017)
+Iraqi central government control (2017–present)

 On 16 October 2017, the Iraqi national army and PMF militia retook control of Kirkuk as the Peshmerga forces fled the city without fighting.

 Kirkuk has been a disputed territory for around eighty years.
 The KRG wanted Kirkuk to become part of the Kurdistan Region, which is opposed by the region's Arab and Turkmen populations.

 There has been a long planned referendum to resolve Kirkuk's status under Article 140 of the Iraqi Constitution.

+In 2023, Anti-Kurdish unrest started in Kirkuk after the building used by the Joint Operation Command in Iraq was transferred to the KDP.

 Demographics

+Şemseddin Sâmi mentioned Kirkuk city in the Kâmûsü'l-A'lâm written in the late 19th century.
+And says "Kirkuk is located to the southeast of the Mosul vilayet in Kurdistan, with a population of 30,000." then he says "The Kurds make up three-quarters of the people of Kirkuk, and the rest are Turks, Arabs, 760 Jews and 460 Chaldeans."

 Kirkuk's population was predominantly Turkmen in the early 20th century, when Turkish was the most common language spoken at home.
 The city had a population near 30,000 in the late 1910s.
 The Turkmen were majority in the city centre, dominating the political and economic life of the area.

 The most reliable census concerning the ethnic composition of Kirkuk dates back to 1957.
 The Turkish-speaking Turkmen formed the majority in the city of Kirkuk, whilst the Kurds were the plurality in the governorate.
 The provincial borders were later altered, the province was renamed al-Ta'mim, and some Kurdish-majority districts were added to Erbil and Sulamaniya provinces.

 A report by the International Crisis Group points out that figures from the 1977 and 1997 censuses "are all considered highly problematic, due to suspicions of regime manipulation" because Iraqi citizens were only allowed to indicate belonging to either the Arab or Kurdish ethnic groups; consequently, this skewed the number of other ethnic minorities.
 Many Iraqi Turkmen declared themselves as Arabs (because the Kurds were not desirable under Saddam Hussein's regime), reflecting the changes wrought by Arabisation.